laforge49/asynchronous-entities/README.md

 ## Entities

 At its heart, an entity is a data structure which has an unchanging name unique to the context it is embeded in.
-An entity can have one or more ordered sets of child entities.
+An entity can have one or more vectors of child entities.

 Operations are applied atomically to an entity and any number of its child entities, recursively.

-An entity is implemented as a vector of 2 items: (1) an asynchronous channel for incoming requests and (2) a volatile holding a persistent map with the sets of child entities, the entity's content (name/value pairs), metadata and other internal data.
+An entity is implemented as a vector of 2 items: (1) an asynchronous channel for incoming requests and (2) a volatile holding a persistent map with the vectors of child entities, the entity's content (name/value pairs), metadata and other internal data.
 On creation of an entity in memory, a go block is started which reads and processes requests from the entity's channel.
 A read loop is used to process successive